symfony/symfony-docs/http_cache.rst

     Cache-Control: public, maxage=3600, must-revalidate

 This tells your HTTP reverse proxy to cache this response for 3600 seconds.
-If *anyone* requests this URL again before 3600 seconds, your application *won't* be hit at all.
+If *anyone* requests this URL again before 3600 seconds, your application *will not* be hit at all.
-If you're using the Symfony reverse proxy, look at the ``X-Symfony-Cache`` header for debugging information about cache hits and misses.
+If you are using the Symfony reverse proxy, look at the ``X-Symfony-Cache`` header for debugging information about cache hits and misses.

 .. tip::